germ/germ.github.io/_posts/2019-03-07-Gergo-Setup.md

 Gergo: Kit Assembly

+### NOTE: There are some differences between Gergo: Wired (Black PCB) and Gergo: Distortion and Protocol (Blue PCB), these are noted below!

 IMAGES HERE: [https://github.com/germ/GergoDocs](https://github.com/germ/GergoDocs)

 First and formost, I need you to take a nice deep breath.
 This is going to look like a lot and can be daunting!
 Trust me with a bit of videos and patience you can do it.
 Remember, this is a learning experience!